 burned out.
 The chronic production of stress hormones has worn out our physiological functioning, causing profound physical exhaustion and fatigue even when we’re not doing much.

-If you reach or stay in the exhaustion stage, prolonged stress raises the risk of chronic high blood pressure, stroke, heart disease, and depression.
+Staying in, or even just reaching, the exhaustion stage raises your risk of chronic high blood pressure, stroke, heart disease, and depression.
 You also have a higher risk of infections and cancer due to a weakened immune system.

 Symptoms of Stage 3 Stress

-- Daily exhaustion: no energy even after plenty of sleep
+- Daily exhaustion—having no energy even after getting plenty of sleep

-- Reduced activity of functions like digestion, immunity, and reproduction due to stress hormones shutting down these systems
+- Reduced activity of functions such as digestion, immunity, and reproduction due to stress hormones shutting down these systems

 - Weight gain, especially in the abdominal area, from suppressed thyroid function or changes in eating habits or foods